mosammami/motivactive/README.md

 where you have to replace the path/to/db/directory with the ABSOLUTE path (C:/.../.../db) to the database directory.
 Take the db directory that is included in this project.

+It may happen that you will not see and activites on the homepage, when using the db form this git.
+This is because the homepage only shows the most recent activites and the activities on the database are simply "too old".
+In this case, delete all activities in the database (with the MongoDB Compass Community Software) and run `npm run populate` which will populate the DB with new activities with current time stamps.

 # A teeny tiny bit of documentation

 ## Database stuff